bakr-mostafa/computer-graphics/README.md

 # computer-graphics
-This repository contain OpenGL programs using C++
+The repository contains OpenGL programs using C++